 Using a slow cooker

 If you have a slow cooker, it is wonderful for making stock.
 In a large pan, brown the vegetables in olive oil and then transfer into the slow cooker.
 Leave the chicken in one piece and combine the ingredients in a slow cooker.
 Cook on high for three hours.
 Remove the meat, switch temperature to low, and cook the bones for at least eight more hours (the longer, the better).
-Add to a sauce pan without a lid and reduce on low to medium heat until you reach the desired concentration.
+Add to a saucepan without a lid and reduce on low to medium heat until you reach the desired concentration.